-Title IX Coordinator: Ms. Margaret Stafford Valley College Administrative Office 287 Aikens Center Martinsburg, WV 25404 T 304-263-0979

-The College strongly encourages all individuals to report any conduct that may be considered criminal to local law enforcement, in addition to reporting to the College.
+Title IX Coordinator: Ms. Margaret Stafford Valley College Administrative Office 287 Aikens Center Martinsburg, WV 25404 T 304-263-0979 Email: mstafford@valley.edu The College strongly encourages all individuals to report any conduct that may be considered criminal to local law enforcement, in addition to reporting to the College.
 Reports to the College and criminal reports may be made simultaneously.